-Many restaurant owners implement a tip splitting system between servers and supporting staff — mainly because while the servers are the main point of contact for the restaurant patron, good service cannot be delivered without the help of other staff members.
+Many restaurant owners implement a tip pooling system between servers and supporting staff.
+While the servers are the main point of contact for the restaurant patron, good service cannot be delivered without the help of other staff members.

 What is a tip?

-The Internal Revenue Service defines a tip as “discretionary (optional or extra) payments determined by a customer that employees receive from customers.”
-These payments include:
+The Internal Revenue Service (IRS) defines a tip as “discretionary (optional or extra) payments determined by a customer that employees receive from customers.”
+These payments are typically found in the hospitality industry and include:

 - Cash tips directly from customers.

-- Credit card, debit card, gift card or any other electronic payment method.
+- Credit card, debit card, gift card, and any other electronic payment method or charged tip.